jdbennett94/project-alyssa-josh/README.md

 # Project Key Point
 ## Overview of the Project
-The purpose of this project is to redesign and perform an overhaul of the Baltimore Underground Science Space website [(bugssonline.org)](https://bugssonline.org/)
+The purpose of this project is to redesign and perform an overhaul of the Baltimore Underground Science Space website from scratch[(bugssonline.org)](https://bugssonline.org/)

 ## Implemented Features
 - New color scheme